SaskiaWeiss/SaskiaWeiss.github.io/about.md

 - **Fieldwork or Lab Experience:**
   - Basic lab safety
   - Cells observation
-  - Observation of organisms of different domains
+  - Observation of organisms from different domains

 ## PASSION AND INTERESTS